solana-foundation/developer-content/content/cookbook/wallets/create-keypair.md

 ---
 title: How to Create a Keypair
 sidebarSortOrder: 1
+description:
+  "Ever transaction requires a signature from a keypair on Solana.
+Learn how to create Keypairs on Solana."
 ---

 Any transaction on the Solana blockchain requires a keypair or wallet.
 If you